Are you worried the upcoming recession will turn your business to dust? Then you might find this recession survival toolkit of some use.

 Anna Hase

-Anna is a coffee-obsessed content writer with a master's degree in psychology.
-Her main area of interest is employee psychology.
-When she's not writing, she's either reading or lifting weights at the gym.
+Anna is a coffee-loving content writer with a master's in psychology, specializing in employee psychology.
+When she's not crafting engaging content, you’ll find her either immersed in a good book or powering through a workout at the gym.